Why Co-op?

 Recommended Recruitment Timelines

-Our program uses open recruitment when hiring students.
+Our program uses open recruitment for hiring students.
 We recommend the following recruitment timelines, however, program staff can work with you to set up timelines that suit your hiring needs.

 • Post approximately 4-months prior to the work term beginning